elastic/kibana/docs/development/core/public/kibana-plugin-public.appbase.category.md

 ## AppBase.category property

-The category the app lives in
+The category the app lives in Default categories defined in

 <b>Signature:</b>